typescript-cheatsheets/react/MIGRATING.md

 This Cheatsheet collates advice and utilities from real case studies of teams moving significant codebases from plain JS or Flow over to TypeScript.
 It makes no attempt to _convince_ people to do so, but we do collect what few statistics companies offer up after their conversion experience.

-> ⚠️ This Cheatsheet is extremely new and could use all the help we can get. solid advice, results, and up to date content all welcome.
+> ⚠️ This Cheatsheet is extremely new and could use all the help we can get.
+Solid advice, results, and up to date content all welcome.

 ## General Conversion approaches